 When writing the actual content for your knowledge base articles, these are some guidelines you may want to follow:

-- Ensure the titles are clear and descriptive: The title of a knowledge base article is probably it’s most important attribute, and should contain the most commonly searched keywords.
-Instead of using overly technical jargon, try to use keywords that clearly explain the content within the article.
+- Ensure the Titles Are Clear and Descriptive: The title of a knowledge base article is probably its most important attribute, and should contain the most commonly searched keywords.
+Instead of using overly technical jargons, try to use keywords that clearly explain the content within the article.
 This will help you ensure that when someone searches for an existing answer, they hit the most relevant article.

-- Check your grammar and spellings: Once you have written an article for the knowledge base, make sure to proofread it while checking for grammar and spellings.
-Not only do bad spellings turn off users, they may even make your articles hard to find.
+- Check Your Grammar and Spellings: Once you have written an article for your customer knowledge base, make sure to proofread it while checking for grammar and spellings.
+Not only do wrong spellings turn off users, but they may also make your articles hard to find.
 This is especially true when it comes to implementing keywords and tags.

-- Link to helpful resources: For even better and complete support, try linking your knowledge base articles to other helpful resources available on your website, or elsewhere.
-Whether that means linking to an FAQs section or a video tutorial section, it’s up to you.
-The idea is to make your articles as complete as possible, and ensuring that your readers are able to find related content to help them figure out any potential issues they might face.
+- Link to Helpful Resources: For even better and complete support, try linking your knowledge base articles to other helpful resources available on your website, or elsewhere.
+Whether that means linking to a FAQs section or a video tutorial section, it’s up to you.
+The idea is to make your articles as complete as possible and ensuring that your readers are able to find related content to help them figure out any potential issues they might face.

 Step 5: Analyze and Improve

-Just as with all other things in business, the success, or lack thereof, of your knowledge base should be constantly monitored and analyzed to derive if its serving the purpose.
+Just as with all other things in business, the success, or lack thereof, of your knowledge base should be constantly monitored and analyzed to derive if it is serving the purpose.

 - Increase in positive customer feedback, and

-- Decrease in the volume of tickets on the specific topics that are covered in the knowledge base
+- The decrease in the volume of tickets on the specific topics that are covered in the knowledge base

-Also, it makes sense to track and analyze how your customers and employees are using the company knowledge base.
+Also, it makes sense to track and analyze how your customers and employees are using the support knowledge base.
 To that end, you may try measuring: